sitehowtoguides/ai-tech-insights-site/README.md

 The `.yaml` files inside these folders are used to set default values for the respective collection.
 Generally, it should not be edited.

 The front-matter area contains structured content, as well as the content for the FAQ section.
-There is also the author, which will explained further below.
+There is also the author, which will be explained further below.

 The `summary` field contains the text for articles teasers.